-There are seven taught modules in each of the first two years, blended into five concentrated learning blocks each year.
-Between these concentrated blocks, there is a programme of activities including an average of one day per week on placement in a clinical setting after completing year one.
+There will be a series of taught modules, blended into concentrated learning blocks each year.
+Between these concentrated blocks, there will be a programme of activities including an average of one day per week on placement in a clinical setting after completing year one.

 Before each teaching block, you will study a virtual case designed to integrate the different strands of science learning on that block.
 This case-based learning will incorporate personal and group study, web-based discussions and tutor interaction.

-The third year comprises four taught modules, a placement-learning project, and a 30-credit work based project/dissertation.
+The third year comprises of taught modules, a placement-learning project, and a 30-credit work based project/dissertation.

 How will I be assessed?

 The course has been designed so that your learning is integrated across the fusion sciences and a Personal and Professional Development (PPD) strand, and so your assessments will also be integrated to reflect that.

 In the first two years you will complete three written assignments per year, as well as being marked on the quality of the work demonstrated in your learning log, which you will maintain throughout the course.
 At the end of each year there will be a practical examination known as an ‘Objective Structured Science and Clinical Examination’.

 Throughout the course you’ll have formative tests to help you ensure that your learning is on track.
 You will also have regular tests within your NHS placements.
 These comprise Case-based Discussions, (CBD) where you will talk about someone you have engaged with in the workplace, showing your supervisor that you have a grasp of the important points, and Directly Observed Practical Skills (DOPS) where you demonstrate your competence to an educational supervisor.